AdobeDocs/commerce-admin.en/help/stores-purchase/order-status.md

 All orders have an order status that is associated with a stage in the order processing [workflow](order-processing.md).
 The difference between order states and order statuses, is that **[!UICONTROL order states]** are used programmatically.
-They are not visible to customers or admin users.
+They are not visible to customers or Admin users.
 They determine the flow of an order, and which operations are possible for an order in a certain state.
 **[!UICONTROL Order statuses]** are used to communicate the status of an order to customers and admin users.
 You can create additional order statuses to align with your operational needs.
 Order statuses are convenient to display